Sahiti-K/R-Bioinformatics-Lab/README.md

 ## 📚 Learning Resources

-This journey is supported by a mix of courses, papers, and tutorials:
+A mix of courses, papers, and tutorials supports this journey:
 - Research papers and public datasets
-- Many of the insights, code examples, and explanations in this lab were crafted with the help of ChatGPT by OpenAI — acting as my study buddy and guide on this bioinformatics journey.
+- Many of the insights, code examples, and explanations in this lab were crafted with the help of ChatGPT by OpenAI — acting as my coding guide and tutor.

----

 ## 📌 Follow Along